Director, Smithsonian Libraries

 Nancy E. Gwinn

 Dr. Nancy E. Gwinn is the director of the Smithsonian Libraries.
 She is a recognised leader in international librarianship and in building collaborations and partnerships.
-During her tenure, the Libraries initiated and became the lead partner in establishing the international digital Biodiversity Heritage Library and administering the program’s secretariat.
+During her tenure, the Libraries initiated and became the lead partner in establishing the international digital Biodiversity Heritage Library (BHL) and administering the program’s secretariat.
 She is the immediate past chair of the BHL Members Council.

-Gwinn has been a member of the governing board of the International Federation of Library Associations and Institutions and chair of its Professional Committee.
+Gwinn has been a member of the governing board of the International Federation of Library Associations and Institutions (IFLA) and chair of its Professional Committee.
 She is currently chair of the IFLA Management and Marketing Section and a consultant to the IFLA Leadership Development Programme.

 A former Fulbright scholar at the University of Oxford, Gwinn holds a doctorate in American civilization from George Washington University, a master in library science from the University of Michigan and a bachelor of arts from the University of Wyoming.
 She has been named a Distinguished Alumna of the University of Michigan School of Information and of the University of Wyoming, which also awarded her an honorary doctorate in 2013.